Helmholtz-HiRSE/helmholtz-hirse.github.io/service/legal_notice.md

 Lead-PIs: Markus Diesmann (FZJ/INM-6) and Achim Streit (KIT/SCC)

-Funded by the Innovation Fund of the Research Field Information of the Helmholtz Association as well as by the four participating partners.
+Funded by the Innovation Fund of Helmholtz Information of the Helmholtz Association as well as by the four participating partners.

 Internet: <https://helmholtz-hirse.github.io/><br>
 Email address: <hirse@fz-juelich.de>